onap/vnfrqts-requirements/docs/Chapter5.rst

 The parameters must be named {vm-type}\_flavor\_name in the Heat Orchestration Template.

-The parameter must be declared as type: string
+R-50436 The VNF Heat **MUST** declare the parameter property for flavor as type: string.

-The parameter must be enumerated in the Heat Orchestration Template environment file.
+R-69431 The VNF Heat **MUST** enumerate the parameter for property flavor in the Heat Orchestration Template environment file.

-Each VM type (i.e., {vm-type}) must have a separate parameter for flavors, even if more than one {vm-type} shares the same flavor.
+R-40499 The VNF Heat **MUST** have a separate parameter for flavor for each VM type (i.e., {vm-type}) even if more than one {vm-type} shares the same flavor.
 This provides maximum clarity and flexibility.

 *Example Parameter Definition*